hanoii/fontselect-jquery-plugin/README.md

 recommends using a key.
 See
 [Google Web Fonts' Developer API](https://developers.google.com/webfonts/docs/developer_api) for more details.
+* combine: Combined all variants of a single family instead of one per variant

         $('input.fonts').fontselect({
           fetch: true,
         });

 ### Events

 Fontselect triggers the change event on the original element when a font is selected.
 An example is included to show how this could be used to update the font on the current page.

         $('input.fonts').fontselect().change(function(){

           // replace + signs with spaces for css var font = $(this).val().replace(/\+/g, ' ');

           // log font name
           console.log(font);
         });